HDFGroup/vol-rest/README.md

 The REST VOL plugin tests require HSDS setup and access -- see section III.C.i.

-After building the REST VOL plugin, it is highly advised that you run `make check` to verify that the HDF5 library and REST VOL plugin are functioning correctly.
+After building the REST VOL plugin and setting up HSDS access according to the above reference, it is highly advised that you run `make check` (for Autotools builds) or `ctest .` (for CMake builds) to verify that the HDF5 library and REST VOL plugin are functioning correctly.

-TODO: incorporate section on 'test_rest_vol'
+Each of these commands will run the `test_rest_vol` executable, which is built by each of the REST VOL plugin's build systems and contains a set of tests to cover a moderate amount of the HDF5 public API.
+Alternatively, this executable can simply be run directly.

 --------------------------------------------------------------------------------